^

 • Anti-inflammatory therapy (local).

-• Filling of the tooth (temporary and permanent).
+• Tooth filling (temporary and permanent).

 Treatment of acute purulent periodontitis